Table of Contents

 - Highly Demanded– Value of Chartered Accountants still should not be compared with ACCA.
 The passing percentage of CA lies between 4-5% whereas ACCA is 40-50%, which makes the Chartered Accountants more demandable compared to ACCA.

 - Highly Respected – As soon as the prefix CA is added to your name, one is deemed to be an expert in various domains such as accounting, auditing, taxation, corporate laws, Finance, etc. Therefore, Chartered Accountants are highly respected in society.

 - Less Fee Structure – As CA is an Indian-recognized course while the ACCA is U.K. based.
 Therefore, the fee structure of ACCA is much higher comparatively CA(fee structure).

 Also, Read – How to Become CA

 Advantages of ACCA over CA

-- International Laws and IFRS – The course is much similar to Chartered Accountancy but it gives you an additional knowledge of UK GAAP, Laws and IFRS.
+- International Laws and IFRS – The course is much similar to Chartered Accountancy but it gives you additional knowledge of UK GAAP, Laws and IFRS.

 - Flexibility – The course is flexible, one can attempt a single paper at a time.
-Whereas in CA, one has to attempt minimum one group at a time comprises of 4 papers.
+Whereas in CA, one has to attempt a minimum of one group at a time comprises of 4 papers.

 - Less Duration of the Course – The duration is comparatively lesser than other similar courses.
-Out of 14 papers, one can attempt max 8 papers in a year and in this way the course could be completed in 2 years.
+Out of 14 papers, one can attempt max of 8 papers in a year and in this way the course could be completed in 2 years.

 - Exemption of Papers – ACCA recognized the skills you have already attained.
-Hence you will get exemption of some papers after completing B.com, M.com, CA Inter or CA Final.
+Hence you will get an exemption of some papers after completing B.com, M.com, CA Inter or CA Final.
 After completing CA Final, one has to attempt only 4 papers to get the ACCA degree.